Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases

-Note that since the particle-hole susceptibility in Eq.~(\ref{eq:chiph}) is density independent in 2D, the particle-hole contributions in the weak coupling limit would have already been automatically included, if the 2D scattering length $a_\text{2D}$ were measured directly through experiment, e.g., by measuring the two-body binding energy in the dilute limit.
+Finally, we note that the particle-hole susceptibility in Eq.~(\ref{eq:chiph}) is density independent in 2D.
+This suggests that the particle-hole contributions in the weak coupling limit would have already been automatically included, if the 2D scattering length $a_\text{2D}$ were measured directly through experiment, e.g., by measuring the two-body binding energy in the dilute limit.
 Instead, $a_\text{2D}$ is usually calculated from the 3D scattering length as in a deeply confined pancake-shaped trap \cite{petrov2001PRA}, thus the effect of particle-hole fluctuations should be seriously taken into account when comparing experiment and theory.
 In Fig.~\ref{fig:comp}, the same definition of $a_\text{2D}$ was used in both QMC and our present work.
 This makes it possible to have a good agreement in the BCS regime between QMC and our result with particle-hole fluctuations included.
 Conversely, one can experimentally determine the particle-hole susceptibility in the BCS limit by measuring the 2D scattering length and comparing with that calculated from $a_\text{3D}$, and obtain

 where $a^\text{exp}_\text{2D}$ denotes the experimentally measured 2D scattering length.
-Nevertheless, away from the weak coupling limit, a nontrivial density dependence should emerge as a nonzero pairing gap develops with increasing pairing strength at a finite density.
+Nevertheless, away from the weak coupling limit, a nontrivial density dependence should emerge as both a nonzero pairing gap develops and the ratio $\mu/E_\text{F}$ starts to decrease with increasing pairing strength at a finite density.